mtlynch/mtlynch.io/content/notes/nixos-pi4/index.md

 ## Gotchas

+In creating this tutorial, I ran into a ton of paths that didn't work.
+I've collected them here for the sake of saving others time retrying the same steps.

 ### Gotcha 1: The standard NixOS aarch64 image doesn't work

 Designed for UEFI systems, and Raspberry Pi doens't support UEFI.